hirishh/lisk-redphone/README.md

 - [Install Node.js](https://nodejs.org/download/).
 - Create a Twilio Account at [www.twilio.com](https://www.twilio.com/).
-- Create a `Phone Number` project
+- Create a `Phone Number` project (under Products section)
 - On the project dashboard, click on `Get a Number` and create a new Twilio Number
-- A **free Twilio account is enough**, you'll receive a call with a "demo" audio file.
+- A **trial Twilio account is enough**, you'll receive a call with a "demo" audio file.

 ### Set-up ###